FAQ's About St. Luke

 Q. What extracurricular activities are offered?

-A. Throughout the year we schedule a variety of after school clubs, which have included such guided activities as soccer, volleyball, basketball, chess, and scrap booking.
+A. Throughout the year we schedule a variety of after school clubs, which have included such guided activities as volleyball, basketball, and chess.

 Q. What type of facilities do you have at St. Luke?